Funding the United Nations: How Much Does the U.S. Pay?

 The United Nations is the world’s main organization for deliberating matters of peace and security, but its work encompasses far more than peacekeeping and conflict prevention.
 The UN system includes scores of entities dedicated to a range of areas including health and humanitarian needs and economic and cultural development.
 As a founding member of the United Nations and the host for its headquarters, the United States has been a chief guide and major funder of the organization for more than seventy years.

 The United States remains the largest donor to the United Nations.
-It contributed more than $12 billion in 2021, accounting for just under one-fifth of funding for the body's collective budget.
-That was despite President Donald Trump’s efforts to cut funding as his administration prioritized sovereignty over globalism.
-In contrast, President Joe Biden has affirmed the United Nations’ importance to U.S. foreign policy and increased funding to the organization.
+It contributed more than $18 billion in 2022, accounting for one-third of funding for the body’s collective budget.
+Despite President Donald Trump’s efforts to cut funding, President Joe Biden has affirmed the United Nations’ importance to U.S. foreign policy and increased funding to the organization.
 In 2021, Biden resumed funding streams paused under Trump, including for the UN Population Fund (UNFPA) and the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
+However, Biden paused UNRWA funding again in 2024 over allegations that some agency employees aided in the October 2023 terrorist attacks on Israel that sparked the current war between Israel and Palestinian militant group Hamas.

 How is the United Nations funded?